Strengthening Agribusiness Partnerships: Piloting Inclusive Contract Farming Training

 Photo credit: ABF-GIZ

-Ghana, Tamale: Smallholder farmers and agribusinesses often struggle with unstable market access, inconsistent supply chains, and weak contractual relationships, leading to financial losses and inefficiencies.
+Ghana, Tamale: Smallholder farmers and agribusinesses often struggle with unstable market access, inconsistent supply chains, and weak contractual relationships, limiting growth opportunities and profitability.
 Many farmers hesitate to engage in formal contracts due to mistrust and past negative experiences, while off-takers face challenges in securing reliable suppliers who meet quality and quantity requirements.
-To address these gaps, the Agri-Business Facility for Africa (ABF) and its partner, Kukobila Nasia Farms Limited organised a comprehensive training on Inclusive Contract Farming (iCF), equipping value chain actors with the skills and strategies to build mutually beneficial partnerships.

-Held in Tamale from February 17-21, the training brought together 24 participants from producer and off-taker organisations, along with expert trainers and facilitators.
 As part of ABF’s “Skills for Agribusiness” initiative, this programme introduced a newly revised iCF training package aimed at fostering formal relationships and creating win-win scenarios for all stakeholders.
 Participants explored business opportunities through iCF, learned from real-world experiences, and gained insights into contract management for sustainable partnerships.

 Creating opportunities for women and youth